 Although waterfall structures vary widely, there are several commonly used waterfall model components.
 Before we dive into our step-by-step waterfall model example, let’s first take a look at some basic building blocks.

 The Return Hurdle

 The return hurdle is simply the rate return that must be achieved before moving on to the next hurdle.
 This is important to clearly define because the return hurdles (or tiers) are what trigger the disproportionate profit splits.
 Since the term “rate of return” can be defined many different ways, the return hurdle in a waterfall distribution structure can also be defined in many different ways.
-In practice, the the Internal Rate of Return (IRR) or the Equity Multiple are commonly used as return hurdles.
-The IRR is the percentage rate earned on each dollar invested for each period it is invested.
-The Equity Multiple is simply the sum of all equity invested plus all profits divided by the total equity invested, or [(Total Equity + Total Profits) / Total Equity].
+In practice, the Internal Rate of Return (IRR), XIRR, and the Equity Multiple are most commonly used as return hurdles.

 Once the return hurdle has been defined the next logical question is, from what perspective will the return be measured?
 Since a project will have a sponsor and at least one other investor, the return can be calculated from several different perspectives.
 The return hurdle could be measured from the perspective of the project itself (which could include both the sponsor and the investor equity), the third-party investor equity only, or the sponsor equity only.

 The Preferred Return

 Another common component in equity waterfall models is the preferred return.
 What exactly is the preferred return?
 The preferred return, often just called the “pref”, is defined as a first claim on profits until a target return has been achieved.
 In other words, preferred investors in a project are first in line and will earn the preferred return before any other investors receive a distribution of profit.
 Once this “preference” return hurdle has been met, then any excess profits are split as agreed.

 A few key questions with the preferred return are: